The Best Coffee Machine With Milk Frother

 Which is the best brand of coffee machine?

-This is a very common question, and a difficult one to answer really as it does depend on the type of coffee machine you’re thinking of buying.
-Generally speaking, the coffee machine brands which are commonly though of as among the best, and who certainly make some of the most popular coffee machines are:
+This is a very common question and a difficult one to answer as it depends on the type of coffee machine you’re considering.
+Generally speaking, the coffee machine brands commonly regarded as among the best, and who certainly make some of the most popular machines, are:

 DeLonghi Sage Gaggia